Torrenting Statistics You Should Learn About in 2023

 America loses $29.2 billion every year because of online video piracy.
 Recent reports also show that film piracy increased by 33% during the COVID-19 lockdowns.

-BitTorrent remains popular in the European region, with 50% of the total uploaded traffic still associated with the protocol.
-In 2020, the U.S. authorities, Europol, and Eurojust took down 60 servers in North America, Europe, and Asia.
+BitTorrent remains popular in Europe, with 50% of the total uploaded traffic still associated with the protocol.
+In 2020, the US authorities, Europol, and Eurojust took down 60 servers in North America, Europe, and Asia.
 They also arrested numerous suspects in the case.

 (The Wall Street Journal)